FundacionParaguaya/MentorApp/README.md

 ## To run

 - make sure to set up your `ANDROID_SDK` variable https://stackoverflow.com/questions/38835931/react-native-adb-reverse-enoent .
+- run `npx react-native link` in order to setup fonts (if not set up already)
 - if you are using mac, run `chmod 755 android/gradlew` .
 - `npm run ios` for IOS dev mode
 - `npm run android` for Android dev mode